Maclean Park Refresh

 The Park’s development will be done in several stages, as outlined in our Development Plan.
-Stage one of the Park’s development will run from 17 September 2018 to mid-2019 and includes:
+Stage one was completed mid-2019.

 Longer term plans for the Park’s development will likely include building a pedestrian route from the top of Maclean Street to the boating club; an all year round interactive water feature for children to play in; an older persons’ playground; and a scooter track beside the skate park.
 Timing for these projects will depend on the availability of funding, so we’ll be keeping you up to date.

 Our Management Plan gives us a framework and guiding principles as we work through projects for the Park.
 We want Maclean Park to be a welcome place for people of all ages to play, relax and enjoy, while also enhancing the natural environment of the park.

 We've set aside approximately $700,000 in the first six years of our draft long term plan to progress work at Maclean Park.

 At the southern end, we'd like to better connect the park to the shops and make it work better for events, markets and other uses.
 At the northern end the management plan paves the way for restoring the Tikotu Stream environment and better facilities for those who use the park to access the beach for boating.
 In addition, the management plan supports a 'gateway' for Kāpiti Island visitors.

 What are you doing to improve the current facility block?